smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 - **VARNAM:** Dynamic Variable name (refer to Constraint below)\*
   - The nameof an existing Dynamic Variable.
-If the Variable does not exist in the Dynamic Variable table file when the command executes it will return a \'FAIL\' result code.
+If the Variable does not exist in the Dynamic Variable table file when the command executes it will return a 'FAIL' result code.
 - **VALUE1:** Required value string or number, up to 128 characters.
   - At least this first Value string must be specified.
 The value returned from the Dynamic Variable must match exactly.
 (Hint:
         Use the DSPDYNVAR command to see the length and format of a Dynamic Variable.)
-If a number is specified it must be enclosed within a pair of single quotes, such as: \'1234\'
+If a number is specified it must be enclosed within a pair of single quotes, such as: '1234'
 - **VALUE2:** Optional additional value string or number, up to 128 characters
   - An optional second value string.
 Leave this parameter blank if a